 The Utah Shakespeare Festival presents life-affirming classic and contemporary plays in repertory, with Shakespeare as our cornerstone.
 These plays are enhanced by interactive experiences which entertain, enrich, and educate.

 The Festival was named the recipient of the coveted Tony Award for America’s Outstanding Regional Theatre on May 8, 2000.
-The Tony Award is the most prestigious and sought-after award in live theatre, the equivalent to the Academy Awards in film and is presented by the American Theatre Wing and the League of American Theatres and Producers.
+The Tony Award is the most prestigious and sought-after award in live theatre, the equivalent of the Academy Awards in film, and is presented by the American Theatre Wing and the League of American Theatres and Producers.
 The Festival was nominated for the award by the American Theatre Critics Association.
 The award for the Outstanding Regional Theatre was added to the Tony Awards in 1976 and honors a regional theatre company that has “displayed a continuous level of artistic achievement contributing to the growth of theatre nationally.”

 The Adams Shakespearean Theatre, dedicated in 1977, was designed by Douglas N. Cook, Festival producing artistic director emeritus, along with Max Anderson of the Utah State Building Board, and is patterned after drawings and research of sixteenth century Tudor stages.
 Experts say it is one of a few theatres that come close to the design of the Shakespeare’s Globe Theatre.
 It is so authentic, in fact, that the British Broadcasting Company filmed part of its Shakespeare series there.
 It is named for Grace Adams Tanner, a major benefactor of the Festival, and her parents, Thomas D. and Luella R. Adams.
 It seats 887.